 When trying to remodel your bathroom, you first need to figure out the style you’re going for.

-Think about the color scheme, any new fixtures and fittings you want, get some new storage and consider where you want the utilities to go.
+Think about the colour scheme, any new fixtures and fittings you want, get some new storage and consider where you want the utilities to go.

 If you’re remodelling the bathroom yourself, you first need to get rid of any bathroom fixtures that you don’t want.
 You should take some time to gut the bathroom.
 Then, set up your shower or tub.